levimateus/levimateus/README.md

 Software Developer based in São Paulo, Brazil 🇧🇷

-🔭 I’m currently working on PHP applications, such as websites, ETL, Webcrawlers and RESTful APIs.
+🔭 I’m currently working on PHP applications, such as websites, ETL, Web crawlers and RESTful APIs.

-📫 Feel free to have a look on my Linkedin profile.
+📫 Feel free to have a look at my Linkedin profile.